NehaMtechBits/team-git-guide/workflow.md

 Go to the repository on GitHub.

+1. Go to the repository on GitHub.
-You will see a green button to "Compare & pull request" for your recently pushed branch.
+2. You will see a green button to **"Compare & pull request"** for your recently pushed branch.
 Click it.

-Give your PR a clear title and a brief description of what you did.
+3.  **Fill out the template.** You will notice the description box is already filled out with our template.
+Please fill in all the        required sections (e.g., "Summary of Changes," "How to Test").
+This ensures every PR is clear and easy to review.

-On the right side, assign at least one team member to review your code.
+4. On the right side, assign at least one team member to **review** your code.

-Click "Create pull request."
+5. Click **"Create pull request."**

 #### Step 6: Review, Merge, and Clean Up